Al-Qaeda in the Arabian Peninsula: Media and propaganda

-AQAP maintains a unique role among al-Qaeda affiliates in that the group has a leadership position in producing propaganda and media on behalf of the al-Qaeda core.
-AQAP's propaganda is handled through the al-Malahem Media Foundation (Arabic: الملاحم, romanized: al-malāḥim, lit.
+AQAP maintains a unique role among Al-Qaeda affiliates in that the group has a leadership position in producing propaganda and media on behalf of the Al-Qaeda core.
+AQAP's propaganda publications release content that closely aligns with the strategic goals of al-Qaeda Central (AQC), aiming to build an international media brand for the al-Qaeda network.

+AQAP's propaganda is handled through the Al-Malahem Media Foundation (Arabic: الملاحم, romanized: Al-malāḥim, lit.
 'The battle/war'), its official media wing.
 Al-Malahem produces audio and video releases containing official statements, leadership speeches, claims for attacks, eulogies, reports on local activities and various serial productions such as ones focusing on martyrs or lessons on Islam.
 It also produces hard copy media for AQAP da'wa centres in areas which they control or operate in, where locals are preached to and indoctrinated into the group.
 Among the media given in da'wa activities are magazines, newspapers, CDs, films, nasheeds, lectures, copies of the Quran and poems.
 Hard copies are important to AQAP's local propaganda strategy due to the absence of electricity and the internet in many parts of Yemen, particularly within the frontlines of the civil war and in tribal areas.
-The structure of al-Mahalem is similar to that of other al-Qaeda affiliates.
-AQAP's propaganda committee dictates the message that should be sent through a release, which is then delegated to al-Malahem staff to produce, publish, and disseminate throughout various sources including social media sites such as Telegram and Twitter as well as blogs, and Islamist forums and file-sharing websites.
+The structure of Al-Mahalem is similar to that of other Al-Qaeda affiliates.
+AQAP's propaganda committee dictates the message that should be sent through a release, which is then delegated to Al-Malahem staff to produce, publish, and disseminate throughout various sources including social media sites such as Telegram and Twitter as well as blogs, and Islamist forums and file-sharing websites.
 Al-Malahem staff receive "jihadist training" courses covering the internet and how to use it safely without being tracked, and are required to coordinate with AQAP's security committee when using the internet.